 At Zappletech, we do regression testing for each code changes or functionality changes.
 We’re creating and automating regression test suites based on the business requirements, priority modules, important features, etc and execute them during every test cycle and ensure that the system is working as expected.
-We prioritize the test cases for the regression test suite based on the functionalities that are more important, functionalities that fail frequently, complex test cases, test cases that cover the recent code changes, etc.
+We prioritize the test cases for the regression test suite based on the more important functionalities, functionalities that fail frequently, complex test cases, test cases that cover the recent code changes, etc.

 Why Automated Regression Testing Services?